fjl005/ecommerce-frontend/README.md

 Explore the various facets of online commerce: as a seller (admin), consumer (user), and a random person lurking waiting to sign up and join in on the fun!

 This MERN (MongoDB - Express - React - Node.JS) Application incorporates backend techniques (admin authorization, user authentication, password hashing, session) along with a seamless, clean React frontend.
-My project closely models [my actual Etsy shop] (https://www.etsy.com/shop/DigiWitz).
+My project closely models [my actual Etsy shop](https://www.etsy.com/shop/DigiWitz).

 ## Purpose for the Project